FTC-23206/.github/docs/_pond/02d-features-subsystems.md

 `ISubsystemHub` : extends `IRealTimeSubsystem`.
 Contains the functions `add`, `findFirst`, and `remove`.
 The `add` function adds subsystems to the hub, the `findFirst` function returns the first subsystem in the hub that matches the given class type (throws an exception if none is found), and the `remove` function simply removes the subsystem from the hub.

 `SubsystemHub` : extends `SubsystemBase` and implements `ISubsystem`.
 Has the same functions as `ISubsystemHub` and calls `periodic` on all subsystems in the hub that implement `IRealTimeSubsystem`.

+## Writing Your First Subsystem

+**Using SubsystemBase**

+To keep your robot code clean and consistent, all your subsystems should extend from SubsystemBase.
+This gives you built-in support for logging, without repeating the same setup every time.

+**What Is SubsystemBase?**

+SubsystemBase is a class your team created to make writing subsystems easier.
+It:

+- Sets up a logger for each subsystem

+- Automatically generates a clear log tag (like subsys/DrivetrainSubsystem)

+- Makes your code shorter, cleaner, and easier to debug